 Konya – Mersin: 348 km

 There are four major investments in the land transportation in Konya.
 The new Konya-Antalya project will shorten Konya-Antalya distance to 250kms and reduce the duration by an hour, the second new line will connect Konya's southern provinces to the Mediterranean coastline and the third project is to renovate Konya-Karaman-Mersin line, which will shorten the time to reach the largest port in Turkey.
 The last project is to build a new 120 km orbital motorway in Konya.
-All four projects are planned to be finished by the following terms.
+The first stage of the orbital motorway has been completed.

 2. Railroad Transportation

 3. Air Transportation

 Air transportation is provided by the civil facilities which are added to the Konya Air Base (which also hosts the Turkish Stars, aerobatic demonstration team of the Turkish Air Force).
 There are daily flights of several firms to İstanbul.
 11 shuttles are between Konya-İstanbul everyday as well as direct flights to European cities such as Amsterdami, Copenhagen, Oslo, Dusseldorf, Stuttgart and Rotterdam during summer months.

 Construction of the new logistics village was started in 2010 and the first stage was finished in 2020.
-According to State Railways data, with the activation of Konya Logistics Village, it is aimed that current transportation capacity of 634.000 tons/year will increase to 1.679.000 tons/year.
+According to State Railways data, with the fully activation of Konya Logistics Village, it is aimed that current transportation capacity of 634.000 tons/year will increase to 1.679.000 tons/year.
 The plan is to transport goods and raw materials that are crucial for Konya industry and agriculture.
-The competitiveness of these products will be possible with said logistics opportunities.
+The competitiveness of these products will be possible with mentioned logistics opportunities.

 The services to be presented in Konya Logistics Village can be summed up as: